 - 6.1 Safe food is not only crucial to the health and safety of citizens and visitors to the City but the work which is referred to in the Food Law Enforcement Plan is also consistent with other policy priorities including economic success, staying safe and being healthy. - 6.2 It is important that all groups within Birmingham, as well as visitors to the city, are offered suitable standards of food quality and hygiene to allow them the healthy lifestyle opportunities to which they are entitled.
-By targeting food safety interventions according to business risk ratings every effort is made to ensure safe food for all. - 6.3 It is a statutory duty on the Local Authority to provide a competent workforce to undertake food hygiene interventions and carry out the inspection programme.
+By targeting food safety interventions according to business risk ratings every effort is made to ensure safe food for all.

-Public Sector Equality Duty ---
+7. Public Sector Equality Duty